far1h/blog_md/publish/WP/cascadeOnDelete().md

 ---
 date: 2024-11-09
+excerpt: a convenient way to define cascading behavior for foreign keys when a referenced record is deleted
 ---
 The `cascadeOnDelete()` method is a convenient way to define cascading behavior for foreign keys when a referenced record is deleted.